orocommerce/documentation/admin_guide/op_structure/search_index/index.rst

 Both standard and website index types automatically trigger reindexation process when entity data or related configuration is changed.

-Standard search index type provides CLI command oro:search:reindex that can be used to manually tirgger full reindexation of all entities, or only entities of a specific class.
+Standard search index type provides CLI command oro:search:reindex that can be used to manually trigger full reindexation of all entities, or only entities of a specific class.
 It has flag called scheduled to run indexation asynchronously.
 Here are `examples of a work with this command <https://github.com/oroinc/platform/blob/master/src/Oro/Bundle/SearchBundle/Resources/doc/console_commands.md>`_.

 Website search index type provides similar CLI command called oro:website-search:reindex which used to manually tirgger full reindexation of all entities, only entities of a specific class or entitie for a specific website.
 It also has flag called scheduled to run indexation  asynchronously.
 Here are `examples of a work with oro:website-search:reindex command <https://github.com/oroinc/orocommerce/blob/master/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/console_commands.md>`_.

 Website search index type provides an event called oro_website_search.reindexation_request to manually trigger reindexation process for the specified scope of entities.
 It uses event class Oro\Bundle\WebsiteSearchBundle\Event\ReindexationRequestEvent which accepts boolean parameter $scheduled to specify whether indexation has to be asynchronous (default behaviour) or synchronous.
 Here are `examples of a triggering of this event <https://github.com/oroinc/orocommerce/blob/master/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/indexation.md>`_.

-Both standard and website search index types have synchronous and asynchronous indexers which trigget corresponding type of indexation.
+Both standard and website search index types have synchronous and asynchronous indexers which trigger corresponding type of indexation.
 All following indexers implement the same standard indexer interface Oro\Bundle\SearchBundle\Engine\IndexerInterface:

 * standard asynchronous indexer - Oro\Bundle\SearchBundle\Async\Indexer, service ID is oro_search.async.indexer
 * standard synchronous ORM indexer - Oro\Bundle\SearchBundle\Engine\OrmIndexer, service ID is oro_search.search.engine.indexer